paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/2009-03-01-british_triumph_coming_shortly.markdown

 History may have told a different story had their pesky ancestors just paid their taxes instead of getting into a tizzy and declaring independence from us British.

-<embed class="pull-right" src="http://nikeplus.nike.com/nikeplus/v1/swf/scrapablewidget/challenge.swf" quality="high" wmode="transparent" width="240" height="320" allowScriptAccess="sameDomain" FlashVars="type=scrapeChallenge%26userDefaultUnit=mi%26screenName=lloydyweb%26dateFormat=DD/MM/YY%26versionNum=2.0%26id=1278663906%26region=emea%26language=en%26locale=en_gb" type="application/x-shockwave-flash" pluginspage="http://www.macromedia.com/go/getflashplayer"></embed>Sadly, I have yet to convince my friend [Kyle][1], who believes 1776 was his country's finest hour.
+Sadly, I have yet to convince my friend [Kyle][1], who believes 1776 was his country's finest hour.
 I should mention that Kyle lives in [Los Angeles][2], a city built on top of the [San Andreas Fault][3].
 Just incredible.

 If common sense and the passage of history aren't enough to prove that the [Treaty of Paris][4] was a colossal error on the part of our colonial cousins, then [a challenge][5] via the Nike+ website will have to demonstrate British superiority instead.

 The challenge: who can run the most miles over the course of March.
-You can follow its progress with the widget on the right, and provide encouragement in the comments below.
+You can <del datetime="2014-05-28T02:32:00">follow its progress with the widget on the right, and</del> provide encouragement in the comments below.
 Bring it!

 [1]: http://houseofkyle.com/
 [2]: http://en.wikipedia.org/wiki/Los_Angeles